New Maradona: Style of play similarities

 Messi has been compared to Maradona due to their similar playing style, skill set, and short stature.
 Their lower centre of gravity allows them to be more agile and change direction more quickly, helping them to evade tackles, and their short legs allow them to excel in short bursts of acceleration, and to keep control of the ball when dribbling at speed.
 Both players have played and worn the number 10 shirt for Barcelona and also for the Argentina national team, and like Maradona before him, Messi is also predominantly a left footed player.
 Messi's passing, dribbling, vision, eye for goal and playmaking ability have also drawn comparisons to Maradona.
 Although Messi is regarded as being a more offensive player for Barcelona, he has also played in a more similar position to Maradona, in particular for Argentina, where he is predominantly used as an attacking midfielder, as a deep-lying forward, or as a winger, rather than as a striker or as a false-9.

 Like Maradona, Messi is also an accurate set piece and penalty kick taker.
-Maradona, a freekick genius himself, helped Messi enhance his free kick techniques which helped Messi become a regular freekick taker at both club and international levels, a set piece master, and one of the world's best freekick takers, and joined Juninho and David Beckham in the list of all time top scorers from freekicks surpassing Cristiano Ronaldo's freekick tally on the way.
+Maradona helped Messi enhance his free kick techniques, helping Messi become a regular free kick taker at both club and international levels, and one of the world's best free kick takers.
 With regard to his dribbling ability and ball control, Maradona said of Messi: "The ball stays glued to his foot; I've seen great players in my career, but I've never seen anyone with Messi's ball control."
-Maradona stated that he believed Messi to currently be the greatest player in the world.
-Like Maradona, Messi is considered to be one of the greatest players both of his generation and of all time.